 “Each lift was performed until failure, and 2 minute rests were given between sets.
 Loads were adjusted after each set to maintain 10 repetitions on subsequent sets.”

-In other words, this wasn’t “metabolic” resistance training.
-It was plain old resistance training.
+In other words, this wasn’t metabolic training.
+It was plain old weight training.

 There are two other things that are far more important:

 1. Your ability to stay consistent.